-For details on parallel grant applications/receipts, see pages 29-30.
+For details on parallel grant applications/receipts, see III.
+Instructions for Prospective Applicants 2.Restrictions on Parallel Grant Application/Receipt.

 The key items are outlined below:

-- An applicant, whether as a Principal Investigator or Co-Investigator, may only propose one project under this research category.
+- An applicant, whether as a Principal Investigator or Co-Investigator, may only propose or receive the grant of one project at the same time under this research category.
 Therefore, the Principal Investigator must ensure that the Co-Investigators fully agree to participate in the research plan before organizing his/her project team. - This research category is not subject to restrictions on parallel grant applications/receipts with other research categories.